Edmund Grainger

-Edmund Grainger (1906–1981) was an American film producer.
-He produced more than sixty films during his career, and also occasionally worked as an assistant director.
-During the 1930s he was employed by Universal Pictures.
-He worked for RKO during Howard Hughes' ownership of the studio.
+Edmund Grainger (October 1, 1906 – July 6, 1981) was an American film producer.
+He produced more than 60 films during his career and also occasionally worked as an assistant director.
+During the 1930s, he was employed by Universal Pictures.
+He worked for RKO Radio Pictures during Howard Hughes' tenure as the studio's owner.

-Grainger was the son of James D. Grainger, a film executive who worked for a variety of companies from the silent era onwards.
+Grainger was the son of James D. Grainger, a film executive who had worked for a variety of companies beginning in the silent-film era.